RiteshK555/bit-torrent/README.md

 implementation of bit-torrent client using nodejs

 .
-Udp is preferred over tcp cz it has a lot of overhead (encryption,ip address...) generally udp is used for streaming. which is what happens here
+Udp is preferred over tcp cz tcp has a lot of overhead (encryption,ip address...) generally udp is used for streaming. which is what happens here

 .